Hannah Blythyn, Deputy Minister for Housing & Local Government

 Wales is a world leader in recycling but we want to go further and build on what we have already achieved.
 We need to work collectively and in collaboration with others to address global issues such as, minimising the amount of packaging we use and incentivising better design of products and packaging, so that it can be reused or more easily recycled.
 Over recent months, we have been working with the UK Government and the other devolved administrations to develop joint consultations on Extended Producer Responsibility for packaging and a Deposit Return Scheme for drinks containers.
 In doing this, I have carefully considered and taken account of Members’ insightful contributions on these issues, alongside a range of other evidence.

 These joint consultations will be issued today.
-The consultation documents and response forms are available on the links provided below.
+View the consultation documents and response forms:

 The first consultation, which applies to the UK as a whole, relates to Extended Producer Responsibility (EPR) for packaging.
 EPR schemes are meant to ensure that producers bear the waste management cost of the products they place onto the market.
 This is in line with the ‘polluter pays’ principle.
 Currently, in the UK, it is estimated that producers pay approximately only 10% of the overall cost of recycling their packaging waste.